Suzuki Reno Insurance Cost

 Ready to take Lemonade Car for a spin in your Suzuki?
 Click below to start your free car insurance quote, from Lemonade.
 It’s quick, easy, and—dare we say—even kind of fun.

 Lemonade Insurance conducted an internal analysis to evaluate policy rates across different makes and models of vehicles for a 32-year-old single female customer, currently holding a Lemonade Renters Policy in the state of Illinois.
 The policy considered includes only liability coverages with minimum state-mandated limits, and no optional coverages or upgrades.
-The customer resides in a zip code with an average cost of living, and has an insurance history that reflects no accidents, violations, or claims.
-Additionally, a comparison was made using the same customer profile in Texas to examine any variations in insurance rates between the two states.
+The customer resides in a zip code with an average cost of living, and has an insurance history that reflects no accidents, violations, or claims, with average driving patterns relative to other drivers in the state.
 This analysis is based on Lemonade’s internal data and is meant for illustrative purposes only.
 Quotes may vary depending on individual circumstances.

 A few quick words, because we <3 our lawyers: This post is general in nature, and any statement in it doesn’t alter the terms, conditions, exclusions, or limitations of policies issued by Lemonade, which differ according to your state of residence.
 You’re encouraged to discuss your specific circumstances with your own professional advisors.
 The purpose of this post is merely to provide you with info and insights you can use to make such discussions more productive!
 Naturally, all comments by, or references to, third parties represent their own views, and Lemonade assumes no responsibility for them.
 Coverage and discounts may not be available in all states.